 I was glad that they at least were not looking outside for money as a source.
 I could see, however, that this action could have unseen negative implications on the growth they’d been experiencing.
 I wish I had been wrong about this.

-They’d made the decision prayerfully and as their coach, though I challenged them, I was not going to tell them what to do.
+They’d made the decision prayerfully, and as their coach, though I challenged them to think carefully about this, I was not going to tell them what to do.
 It had to be their decision.

 After renting the building, within a few short months, multiplication stopped.